 Rules are specified in the update-policy zone option, and are only meaningful for master zones.
 When the update-policy statement is present, it is a configuration error for the allow-update statement to be present.
-The update-policy statement only examines the signer of a message; the source address is not relevant.
+The update-policy statement (except when set to local) only examines the signer of a message; the source address is not relevant.

-There is a pre-defined update-policy rule which can be switched on with the command update-policy local; Switching on this rule in a zone causes named to generate a TSIG session key and place it in a file, and to allow that key to update the zone.
-(By default, the file is /var/run/named/session.key, the key name is "local-ddns" and the key algorithm is HMAC-SHA256, but these values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively).
+A pre-defined update-policy rule can be switched on with the command update-policy local; Switching on this rule in a zone causes named to generate a TSIG session key and place it in a file.
+That key will then be allowed to update the zone, if the update request is sent from local-host.
+By default, the session key is stored in the file /var/run/named/session.key; the key name is "local-ddns" and the key algorithm is HMAC-SHA256.
+These values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively).